 - Make a freezer meal dinner for a new mom or a stressed out friend.

 - Ask to speak to a manager at a restaurant or store – and give a giant compliment about the store and/or one of the employees.
 So often people only speak to a manager to complain, so going out of your way to compliment the store or employees is unexpected and awesome.

-I’ve included the family-friendly printable calendar for 2018 below – just click on the image to access the PDF that you can download or print!
+I’ve included the family-friendly printable calendar for 2022 below – just click here to access the PDF that you can download or print!

 If you’d prefer to keep things more random, rather than scheduled, you can try:

 - Writing random acts of Christmas kindness on a piece of paper and placing them in a traditional advent calendar, so your child is surprised by the task each morning when they open it up.

 - Write the random acts of Christmas kindness on popsicle sticks, and draw one each day to do.

 I hope this helps you connect with the season more this year! 🙂 Please go ahead and pin this on Pinterest to save it for later.

 Great idea, except I wish you would have left off the “Merry XMas.”
 I cringe whenever I see that used.
 Christmas is all about Christ and His birth.
 When we do the random acts of kindness, we are doing them to honor Him.